Blunkie/keegan-plugins/README.md

 		(Needs herb+swamp tar+pestle and mortar)
 	* keegan-woodcut - 3T woodcuts
 		(Needs herb+swamp tar+pestle and mortar)
 	* keegan-altar - 1 Ticks any bones at chaos altar in the wilderness, and unnotes them at the NPC.
+START IT AT THE ALTAR.
 		Will log out and change worlds to avoid PKers.
 You need to launch the client with user/password arguments for the plugin to be able to log back in.